agrawalsmart7/mywebsite/_posts/2019-06-07-Active-Directory-Enumeration.md

 So let's get started,

 The first stage would be is to get into the network of the target.
-So for that you will have to find some way to get in for ex, getting Password hash with Responder, any service vulnerable for exploiting, Social Engineering etc So for the sake of simplicity I already uploaded a EXE file onto the target machine.
+And it can be in any way like through the use of Responder, Exploiting any service vulnerability, Social Engineering etc.

+So for the sake of simplicity what I have done is  I already uploaded a EXE file onto the target machine which is a part of domain.
 The file was created with meterpreter payload with msfvenom.

+So what will happen if user opens up the exe file?
+The target machine will send a GET request to our machine because that how the meterpreter payload works,

 So we have all set to exploit, so lets exploit it.